- » Key resources and services

 - establish a specialist hospital and community palliative care service for Fitzroy Valley

 - ensure that a traditional healer (maburn man) is involved in the provision of palliative care as requested by the individual or family

 - link Aboriginal communities and existing health services to provide information on the choice of palliative care

 - provide palliative care education and training for Aboriginal and non-Aboriginal community members, Aboriginal Health Workers, nurses and personal care attendants.

-The project was funded as part of the National Caring Communities Program.
+The project outcomes are outlined in a final report.
+The program was funded as part of the National Caring Communities Program.

 Abstract adapted from the Australian Government Department of Health & Ageing